DirecTV round dish mounted on the corner of the roof edge in the back of the house.

 < This is a cable connector where the tech or contractor used an electrical connector crimper instead of the correct compression tool designed for an RG6 connector.
 We found every connection in the house shorted due the connector crushing the cable and shorting the center wire to the outer shield of the cable.
 The right tools can make a difference...

 We don't see this too often.
 Here, the installer used no caulk or sealant under the mount foot or lag screws...none.
-It takes a couple of years for water to work into the screw's threads and start to weaken and rot the roof board.
+It takes a couple of years for water to work into the screws threads and start to weaken and rot the roof board.
 We have seen some screws pull right out of the roof due to rot.
 We always use a sealant under and on top of the lag screws as many other installers always do!

-< This was a service call to realign the dish after roof shingle replacement.
+This was a service call to realign the dish after roof shingle replacement.
 The roofers tried to replace the dish after removing it to lay shingles.
 But, instead of using lags, they used nails, in this case 13 nails were pulled out of the mount foot.
 Nails will pull out of the roof decking with time, causing the dish to tilt or lean as the nails pull out.
 We see this all the time.
 Lag screws should always be used to mount a dish.

 Here, an installer just drilled a hole through the shingles and roof decking to get the cables into the attic.
 No caulk was used to seal the hole...I guess if the customer can't see it, it's OK.
 Or the installer may not have any caulk.
-Being so close to the edge of the roof, any water would drip into the suffett.
+Being so close to the edge of the roof, any water would drip into the sofett.
 Funny thing is, if he had just lifted up the shingles at the gutter top 6 inches below, he could have just pushed the cables into the attic under the shingles and avoided the roof hole.

 < This is a DirecTV WB68 4x8 multi-switch that the installer just left hanging from the 4 LNB cables under the AU-9 dish.
 Water will eventually run down the lines and into the connections.
 The switch should be mounted with the connections horizontally, it is an outdoor switch when mounted correctly.
 Also, the optional support arm you can see below the switch only has one lag bolt in its mount into the roof as well as being oriented wrong...

-This was a 1 meter Andrews dish atop a restaurant used for data.
+This was a 1 meter Andrew's dish atop a restaurant used for data.
 The installer didn't bring any ballast blocks to weigh down the mount, so he took a couple of blocks off of a nearby DirecTV and Music Choice dish mount.
 A wind gust moved the other dishes and this one that resulted in signal loss for the customer's business and a service call.
 Every tech hates lugging heavy blocks to a roof, but it has to be done.
 This dish mount requires 8 blocks to properly weigh it down "NOT 2".

-Sorry but you have NLOS, "No Line Of Sight" to the satellites for reception due to trees, said the installer.
+Sorry, but you have NLOS, "No Line Of Sight" to the satellites for reception due to trees, said the installer.
 As you can see from this photo, the sky is clear for satellite reception.
 We installed a system.
 This happens somewhat often we find.
 We offer second opinion site surveys for a fee.
 You may have NLOS on Friday afternoon or if your job is too tough!
 True, some sites do have NLOS and nothing can be done.
 But many times a signal can be received...

-< "Why are you taking a picture of that rock?", asked the joggers as I took this photo.
+"Why are you taking a picture of that rock?", asked the joggers as I took this photo.
 This is actually a small dish cover for DirecTV or Dish Network.
 It is made of a composite material that satellite signals can pass through.
 A cover like this can be used when an owner doesn't want the dish visible, like here at the top of a driveway.
 Or to comply with a home owners or neighborhood association.

-< We spotted this on the internet and thought it was funny.
+We spotted this on the internet and thought it was funny.
 When does a hobby get out of control?
 1000 channels and nothing to watch.

 Thanks for looking.
 We hope you enjoyed the photos.
 Visit again for new photos.

-© 2007 SATPRO Atlanta Satellite TV
+© 2018 SATPRO Atlanta Satellite TV